 Before passing over the bamboo bridge to get to the falls, we had to pay the small entrance fee of 20 pesos to the Filipino woman working ticket office.

-Dimiao Falls is a twin set of falls that are around 25-meters tall, flowing down a limestone rock face and filling a large catch basin below.
+Dimiao Falls is a twin set of falls that are around 25 meters tall, flowing down a limestone rock face and filling a large catch basin below.

 You can even swim up underneath the falls for a free head massage.
-In between the two sets of falls is a small sandy islet and a cave that you can also explore.
+In between the two sets of falls are a small sandy islet and a cave that you can also explore.

 Full Blog Post → Dimiao Twin Falls

 MAG ASO FALLS

-Gatorade pools and epic cliff jumps are just some of the reasons why you should add Mag Aso Falls to your list of Bohol waterfalls to visit.
+Gatorade pools and epic cliff jumps are just some of the reasons why you should add Mag Aso Falls to your list of waterfalls to visit.

 See More → 31 Things To Do In Bohol

 The Mag Aso Falls entrance fee is 20 pesos and an additional 15 pesos for parking.

-There are 197 concrete steps with metal handrails leading down to the falls and it is an easy 5 to 10 minute hike to reach the bottom.
+There are 197 concrete steps with metal handrails leading down to the falls and it is an easy 5 to 10-minute hike to reach the bottom.

-Carved out under the waterfall is a natural pool that is particularly inviting to go for a swim due to its milky blue colored water derived from the limestone rocks in the area.
+Carved out under the waterfall is a natural pool that is particularly inviting to go for a swim due to its milky blue-colored water derived from the limestone rocks in the area.

 Full Blog Post → Mag Aso Falls

-Although it’s not quite as popular as Can-umantad Falls, it is equally as impressive with its sheer size and irresistible rock pools!
+Although it’s not quite as popular as Can-umantad Falls, it’s equally as impressive with its sheer size and irresistible rock pools!

 The entrance fee is 25 pesos and an additional 20 pesos must be paid for parking also.

-Camugao Falls is surrounded by a towering curved cliff face that makes you feel as though you’ve just stepped inside an enormous amphitheatre.
-To add to the ambience, lush green plants and vines surround the canyon.
+Camugao Falls is surrounded by a towering curved cliff face that makes you feel as though you’ve just stepped inside an enormous amphitheater.

 A number of huts and rest areas can be found around the edge of the swimming hole beneath the falls where you can perch up and marvel at the beautiful surroundings.

 Full Blog Post → Camugao Falls

 KAWASAN FALLS BOHOL

 I stumbled across Kawasan Falls as I was heading from Camugao Falls to Mag Aso Falls as they are all relatively in the same area.

-You can enjoy a nice walk through the forest along a jungle trail down to the Abatan River to where you can find a few sheltered huts on stilts.
+You can enjoy a nice walk through the forest along a jungle trail down to the Abatan River where you can find a few sheltered huts on stilts.
 A perfect spot to have a picnic with your friends!

-A trickle of water flows down a tall rockface from the rice terraces on top of the hill and into a small lagoon at the base of the falls.
+A trickle of water flows down a tall rock face from the rice terraces on top of the hill and into a small lagoon at the base of the falls.